adrianardnerg/notes/README.md

 In more detail:
 Optimization without a thorough understanding of where performance bottlenecks lie can lead to overly complex solutions and introduce hard-to-find bugs.
 Write code that is straightforward, easy to reason about, and adheres to good software design principles.
 Use tools for profiling and benchmarking to identify where improvements are genuinely needed before investing time in optimizations.
 This approach ensures your code remains adaptable, scalable, and efficient over its entire lifecycle.

+# 2024-02-09
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you can become a well-rounded and valuable asset to any team or project.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with innovative solutions.
+Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
+Finally, remember that collaboration is key, working together with others to achieve common goals and learn from each other' s experiences.